keller-mark/vis-link-cli-and-skills/README.md

   - UV for python environment

 -----
-Vibe-coded: The README contents above were provided with only the prompt: Implement this.
+Vibe-coded: The initial implementation was created based on the README contents above along with the prompt: Implement this.

-Caveat: Vega-Lite and its example datasets are overrepresented in training data, so this may perform worse with a different visualization framework or with real-world datasets.
+Caveat: Vega-Lite and its example datasets are well represented in training data, so this may perform worse with a different visualization framework or with unseen datasets.

 -----